- Majors & Minors

 Spend two weeks in and around Jerusalem, the crossroads of Judaism, Islam and Christianity.

-On this new study abroad trip, you'll see firsthand the challenges and opportunities of interfaith interaction and the importance of tolerating and respecting other views.
+On this new study abroad program, you'll see firsthand the challenges and opportunities of interfaith interaction and the importance of tolerating and respecting other views.

-You'll stay for most of the trip in the Lutheran Guest House in Jerusalem, where you can study, pray, socialize and volunteer.
+You'll stay for most of the program in the Lutheran Guest House in Jerusalem, where you can study, pray, socialize and volunteer.

 You'll have several opportunities to speak with Arab Israeli and Jewish activists and families, as well as to visit the Holocaust Education Center.